Express.js Connection Pool Middleware

 Configuration Precision & Pool Sizing

 Pool sizing directly impacts throughput and memory footprint.
 The max parameter should scale with available CPU cores and worker thread counts.
 Over-provisioning causes context-switching overhead.
 Under-provisioning triggers connection queueing and elevated P99 latency.
+The event-loop concurrency model that constrains these limits is detailed in Node.js Async Connection Limits.

 Serverless deployments require aggressive idle timeout tuning.
 Long-running processes benefit from higher idleTimeoutMillis values to reuse warm sockets.
-The following table outlines validated thresholds for production workloads.

 Parameter Safe Range Validation Metric Operational Impact